 By-catch species (fish caught incidentally to the ‘target’ species) when fishing for toothfish are also closely monitored by CCAMLR.
 There are catch limits imposed on all by-catch species to ensure that the levels of catch do not exceed biological or ecologically sustainable levels.
 Longline fishing methods catch low amounts of skates and rays, and trawl fishing methods also has a very low by-catch rate in the sub Antarctic, with the total by-catch of other species less than 2% by weight of the target species, toothfish.
 On all fishing boats for toothfish in CCAMLR waters there are at least one, and often two, government-approved observers monitoring all aspects of fishing operations.

 From the mid 1990’s to the mid 2000’s, IUU fishing for toothfish was a very serious problem.
-In recent years, however, IUU fishing has been reduced to a fraction of its former levels due to a combination of increased surveillance, high-profile apprehensions and prosecutions and strict port and market regulations.
-Estimates of IUU catches are built into the toothfish stock assessment process, and allowable catches for legal boats have been reduced accordingly.
+In recent years, however, IUU fishing has been virtually eliminated due to a combination of increased surveillance, high-profile apprehensions and prosecutions and strict port and market regulations.
+Estimates of historic and any current IUU catches are built into the toothfish stock assessment process, and allowable catches for legal boats have been reduced accordingly.

 Illegal, unreported and unregulated (IUU) fishing of toothfish was originally undertaken by longline fishing boats, with serious consequences for seabirds.
 However, from the mid 2000’s onwards, the remaining IUU fleet switched to gillnet operations.
 Whilst this method is potentially destructive to other fish by-catch species, it poses less risk to seabirds.
-Equally, the reduction in numbers of IUU boats from a peak of 55 longliners (none applying any mitigation measures to avoid catching seabirds) in the late 1990’s, to the current day (2014) estimate of 6 IUU boats using gillnets, has dramatically reduced the estimated negative impacts on seabird populations.
+Equally, the reduction in numbers of IUU boats from a peak of 55 longliners (none applying any mitigation measures to avoid catching seabirds) in the late 1990’s, to around 6 between 2012-2015 that used gillnets.
+These vessels were labelled the ‘Bandit 6’ by Sea Shepherd, and all have since been detained or sunk.

 A number of toothfish fisheries have received certification by the Marine Stewardship Council as sustainable and well-managed fisheries.
 These fisheries have the ability to use Chain of Custody certification, in addition to the CCAMLR Catch Documentation Scheme.
 In addition to the MSC, most toothfish is now rated as Best Choice or Good Alternative by the Monterey Bay Aquarium Seafood Watch program.